tbarracha/Stardrop-Tools-2.0/README.md

 ### Currently Working On
 - More Tweens
-- Refactoring AnimatorHandler to AnimationControllerManager for easier AnimatorController state changing
+- Refactoring AnimatorHandler to AnimatiorControllerManager for easier AnimatorController state changing
 - Animation Preview for event setting
 - Mobile & PC Notifications